xiaoliangstd/unitree_guide-docs/source/docs/Practice/practice6.md

-# Practice6: posture control of robots
+# Practice6: orientation control of robots
-In FixedStand state, you only need to press **"3"** key on the keyboard or the **"L2+X"** key combination on the handle to enter the FreeStand state.
-In this state, we can use the keyboard or the joystick to control the robot to change its position and attitude in the same place.
-When using keyboard, we use **WASD** key to simulate the left stick of joystick, and **IJKL** key to simulate the right stick.
-Meanwhile, the space bar represents returning the value of the left and right joysticks to 0.
+In this practice, we will complete the FreeStand state.In FixedStand state, you only need to press **"3"** key on the keyboard or the **"L2+X"** key combination on the handle to enter the FreeStand state.
+We can use the keyboard or the joystick to change the position and orientation of robot in this state.
+We use **WASD** key to simulate the left stick of joystick, and **IJKL** key to simulate the right stick.
+Meanwhile, the spacebar represents returning the value of the left and right joysticks to 0.

 ![FreeStand](../../images/Practice/freeStand.gif)
 <center>
 <br>